 - good quality extra virgin olive oil (I used the Delaire Graf Olive oil)

-- 4 anchovies per half of pepper (drained)
+- 4 anchovies per half of the pepper (drained)

 However you do decide to serve them, you will need some nice crunchy bread to mop up the juices.